PACE-challenge/pacechallenge.org/2024/index.md

 ### Results of the Challenge

-We are happy to announce the [results of PACE 2024](./results).
+We are happy to announce the [results of PACE 2024](./results) (you can find the [slides from the award ceremony here](./PACE24-slides.pdf)).
 Congratulations to the winners and all the participants!

 ### Challenge Description